-The Family Medical Leave Act (FMLA) and California Family Rights Act (CFRA) are laws that provide eligible employees up to 12 weeks of job protected unpaid leave in a 12-month period for:
+Purpose – The Family Medical Leave Act (“FMLA”) and the California Family Rights Act (“CFRA”) are laws that can each guarantee you up to 12 weeks of job protected unpaid leave within respective 12-month periods for a serious medical condition for you or your qualifying family member.

 Understanding the Difference Between Job Protection and How You are Paid